Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Introduction

 \subsection{The CE data}

 The CE data sample in our application comes from the 2017 1st quarter Interview Survey.
+There are $n = 6208$ consumer units (CU) in this sample.
+We focus on synthesizing the sensitive county variable.

+To include predictors, since most variables in the internal CE data suffers from high rate of missingness, Economists on the team that manages the CE survey have suggested a subset of fully-observed variables that are historically good at predicting county labels: gender, income, and age.
+After some experimentation, we validated their predictive utility.

-There are n = 6,208 consumer units (CU) in this sample.
-We focus on 4 variables: gender, income, age, and county.
-Gender is categorical in nature, with 2 levels.
-Income and age are discretized, with 4 levels and 5 levels respectively.
+Gender is categorical, with 2 levels as coded in the CE data sample.
+Income and age are discretized, with 4 levels and 5 levels respectively, based on the recommendations by the economists on the CE program.
 These three variables are non-geographic variables.
 See Table \ref{tab1} for details of the variables.
+Working with this set of variables allows the effective use of the DP-areal synthesizer, which limits itself to a moderate set of multi-level predictors due to its computational scalability, and that we show in the sequel produces a robust risk-utility trade-off.

 The county variable represents the county labels of the CUs.
 As a variable containing detailed geographic information, it is currently \emph{not} released in the CE PUMD for privacy protection.
 In the 2017 1st quarter CE data sample, there are 133 counties observed, i.e. 133 counties are sampled.
 These 133 counties are only a small subset of the total number of counties and county-equivalents in the US (3,142 counties and county-equivalents in 2018).
 The observed 133 counties are scattered around across the nation.
 Their sparsity in geographic locations results in the county labels carrying little geographic information.
 Therefore, we consider county as a categorical variable with 133 levels.
 We define a ``pattern" as a unique composition of non-geographic variables, i.e., a pattern is determined by intersection of categories for the three non-geographic variables \{Gender, Income, Age\}.
 The cross tabulation of these three non-geographic variables creates 40 different patterns in total ($2\times4\times5=40$).